Devil Lady: Manga

 Set in Japan after the events of Devilman, the story follows Jun Fudo, a teacher and former athlete who lives alone with her younger brother, Hikaru, while their father is away in the United States.
-For reasons unknown to her, Jun begins to experience unusual nightmares which cause her to have animalistic sexual urges.
+For reasons unknown to her, Jun begins to experience unusual nightmares that cause sexual urges.
 One day, she and some students are attacked by a group of demons during a school trip.
 The demons kill the male students and rape Jun and the female students.
-In the conflict, she transforms into a Devilman, killing the demons with her newfound strength.
+In the conflict, her spirit tears up and she transforms into a Devilman, killing the demons with her newfound strength.
 After that, a woman named Lan Asuka appears and says she was the one who awakened the beast within Jun.

-Confused by her transformation, Lan Asuka, and her father's sudden appearance and experience, things became too complicated for Jun to understand.
-Through Professor Fudo's knowledge, he tells a tale of a strange phenomenon that occurred in shantytowns years ago.
-It was known as the "Devil Beast Syndrome" in which its inhabitants would transform into demons and rape women before eating them with no memories or intelligence of their previous lives and additionally giving them enhanced strength with other abilities.
+Confused by her transformation, Lan Asuka, and her father's sudden appearance and experience, things became too complicated for Jun.
+Professor Fudo knowledge tells a tale of a strange phenomenon that occurred in shantytowns years ago.
+It was known as the "Devil Beast Syndrome" in which causes its human hosts to mutate into demon-like mutants and rape women before eating them with no memories or intelligence of their previous lives and additionally giving them enhanced strength with other abilities.

 Professor Fudo does not believe that their "Devil Beast Syndrome" transformation was supernatural, but was actually the next stage of human evolution, calling it "Nature's way of dealing with mankind's overpopulation".
-He also says that few people were genetically engineered to retain their conscience should the "Devil Beast Syndrome" occur in them, Jun being one of them.
-With Jun now becoming the Devil Lady, she fights for the sake of humanity to protect them from the devil beasts and their creations.
+He states that few people were genetically engineered to retain their conscience should the "Devil Beast Syndrome" occur in them, although Jun is one of them.
+With Jun now becoming the Devil Lady, she fights to protect humanity from the devil beasts and their creations.

-Jun, along with Asuka, fight several demons and become close friends.
-One day Jun investigates the Grumech Embassy she is put through a demonic ritual that opens the Gates of Hell and Jun falls to Hell.
+Jun, and Asuka fight demons and become close friends.
+One day Jun investigates the Grumech Embassy.
+She is put through a demonic ritual that opens the Gates of Hell and sends Jun through them.
 Here she meets a mysterious man who introduces himself as Akira Fudo.
-Jun recognizes Akira to be the man who she saw before in her visions.
-As Akira explains he is from a past that no longer exist, as God wiped the Earth out after Akira and Satan's battle at the end of Devilman.
-He offers to acts as guide on Jun's journey through Hell during which the two fall in love and have sex.
-Through their descent through Hell they also face other characters from Akira's past, including Silene/Sirene and Kaim.
+Jun recognizes Akira to be the man she had seen in her visions.
+Akira explains that he is from a past that no longer exists, as God wiped the Earth out after Akira and Satan's battle at the end of Devilman.
+He offers to act as a guide on Jun's journey through Hell during which the two fall in love and have sex.
+During their descent through Hell, they face other characters from Akira's past, including Silene/Sirene and Kaim.
 Once they reach the lowest point of Hell, they realize that the demon king is there frozen in ice, but Satan is nowhere to be found.
 On their way back Akira tells Jun about his past with Satan.
 However, when they reach the surface, Akira cannot follow Jun back to Earth.
 She promises to never forget him and leaves.